Panoxen, 50 mg+500 mg 20 pcs

 Diclofenac

-Enhances plasma concentrations of digoxin, lithium drugs reduces the effect of diuretics, against potassium-saving diuretics increases the risk of hyperkalemia; against anticoagulants, antiaggregants and thrombolytics (alteplase, streptokinase, urokinase) increases the risk of bleeding (often from the GI tract).
+Increases the plasma concentration of digoxin, lithium preparations, reduces the effect of diuretics, and against the background of potassium-sparing diuretics, the risk of developing hyperkalemia increases; against the background of anticoagulants, antiplatelet agents and thrombolytics (alteplase, streptokinase, urokinase), the risk of bleeding increases (usually from the gastrointestinal tract).

-Limits the effects of hypotensive and sleeping pills.
+Reduces the effects of antihypertensive and hypnotic drugs.

-Increases the likelihood of side effects of other NSAIDs and GCS (gastrointestinal bleeding), methotrexate toxicity and cyclosporine nephrotoxicity (by increasing their plasma concentrations).
+Increases the likelihood of side effects of other NSAIDs and corticosteroids (bleeding from the gastrointestinal tract), the toxicity of methotrexate and the nephrotoxicity of cyclosporine (by increasing their concentration in plasma).

-Acetylsalicylic acid reduces the blood concentration of diclofenac.
+Acetylsalicylic acid reduces the concentration of diclofenac in the blood.

-Paracetamol increases the risk of nephrotoxic effects of diclofenac.
+Paracetamol increases the risk of developing nephrotoxic effects of diclofenac.

-Cefamandole, cefoperazone, cefotetan, valproic acid and plikamycin increase the incidence of hypoprothrombinemia.
+Cefamandole, cefoperazone, cefotetan, valproic acid and plicamycin increase the incidence of hypoprothrombinemia.

-Cyclosporine and gold drugs increase the effect of diclofenac on prostaglandin synthesis in the kidneys, which is manifested by increased nephrotoxicity.
+Cyclosporine and gold preparations increase the effect of diclofenac on the synthesis of prostaglandins in the kidneys, which is manifested by increased nephrotoxicity.

-Selective serotonin reuptake inhibitors increase the risk of GI bleeding.
+Selective serotonin reuptake inhibitors increase the risk of gastrointestinal bleeding.

-Simultaneous use with ethanol, colchicine, corticotropin and preparations of St. John’s wort increases the risk of GI bleeding.
+Simultaneous use with ethanol, colchicine, corticotropin and St. John’s wort preparations increases the risk of bleeding from the gastrointestinal tract.

-Photosensitizing agents increase sensitizing effect of diclofenac to UV radiation.
+Drugs that cause photosensitivity increase the sensitizing effect of diclofenac to UV radiation.

-The quinolone antibacterials increase the risk of seizures.
+Antibacterial agents from the quinolone group increase the risk of developing seizures.

 Paracetamol

-The concomitant use of paracetamol in high doses increases the effect of anticoagulants (decreased synthesis of clotting factors in the liver).
+The simultaneous use of paracetamol in high doses increases the effect of anticoagulants (decreased synthesis of blood coagulation factors in the liver).

-The inducers of microsomal liver enzymes (phenytoin, barbiturates, rifampicin, phenylbutazone, tricyclic antidepressants), ethanol and hepatotoxic agents increase production of hydroxylated active metabolites, which leads to possible severe intoxications even with a small overdose.
+Inducers of microsomal liver enzymes (phenytoin, barbiturates, rifampicin, phenylbutazone, tricyclic antidepressants), ethanol and hepatotoxic drugs increase the production of hydroxylated active metabolites, which makes it possible to develop severe intoxications even with a small overdose.

 Long-term use of barbiturates reduces the effectiveness of paracetamol.

-Liver microsomal enzyme inhibitors (including cimetidine) reduce the risk of hepatotoxic effects.
+Inhibitors of microsomal liver enzymes (including cimetidine) reduce the risk of hepatotoxicity.

-Long-term concomitant use of paracetamol and NSAIDs increases the risk of “analgesic” nephropathy and papillary renal necrosis, the onset of terminal renal failure.
+Long-term simultaneous use of paracetamol and NSAIDs increases the risk of developing “analgesic” nephropathy and papillary necrosis of the kidneys, and the onset of terminal renal failure.

-Long-term concomitant use of high-dose paracetamol and salicylates increases the risk of developing renal or bladder cancer.
+Long-term simultaneous use of paracetamol in high doses and salicylates increases the risk of developing kidney or bladder cancer.

 Diflunisal increases the plasma concentration of paracetamol by 50%, which increases the risk of hepatotoxicity.